-The right to prosecute misdemeanours against personal honour is subject to a limitation period of four years.

-Article 31 applies to the expiry of the right to file a complaint.
+- The right to prosecute misdemeanours against personal honour is subject to a limitation period of four years.
+143 - Article 31 applies to the expiry of the right to file a complaint.

-2.142 Offences in Any person who without authority opens a sealed document or sealed mail in order to obtain knowledge of its content, Breach of the any person who disseminates or makes use of information he has obtained by opening a sealed document or sealed mail that was not intended for him.
+2.145 Offences in breach of privacy or secrecy Breach of the privacy of a sealed document any person who disseminates or makes use of information he has obtained by opening a sealed document or sealed mail that was not intended for him.